 In Colorado, the offender must pay for the costs of electronic monitoring in most cases.
 If an offender is gainfully employed and his or her income (minus necessary expenses) is sufficient, then the costs of electronic monitoring will be taxed to the offender on supervision.4

 Electronic monitoring can be expensive.
 But it is almost certainly less than the cost of not working due to incarceration.
-If you have questions or concerns about the costs, or if you are unable to pay, your attorney can help you work with the court to address your financial concerns.
+If you have questions or concerns about the costs, or if you are unable to pay, your attorney can help you work with the court to address your financial problems.

 Don’t assume you have to do time just because you may have trouble paying for electronic monitoring.